 Do electric cars charge on 110 or 220 with the typical at-home setup?

 The typical electric outlet used in most homes is 110 volts.
 Your home’s circuit can typically handle this power.
 However, the breaker will flip off and the power will switch off if the circuit is overloaded.
-This is a safety feature to avoid fires from starting.
+This is a safety feature to prevent fires from starting.

 What are the benefits of installing a 220-volt charger?